Thomas C. Kelly: Auxiliary Bishop of Washington

 In July 1977, Pope Paul VI named Kelly an auxiliary bishop of the Archdiocese of Washington and titular bishop of Tusuro.
 He was consecrated on August 15, 1977, by then-Archbishop Joseph Bernardin at the Basilica of the National Shrine of the Immaculate Conception in Washington.

 Archbishop of Louisville

 On December 21, 1981, Pope John Paul II appointed Kelly as archbishop of the Archdiocese of Louisville.
 He was installed on February 18, 1982.

 Kelly led the restoration of the Cathedral of the Assumption in Louisville, pushed for interfaith dialogue, and worked for increased lay person leadership in the archdiocese.
 He started a Campaign for Excellence program that reversed the enrollment decline at Catholic schools in the archdiocese.
 Kelly admitted to developing an opioid addiction while recovering from surgery for lung cancer, only recognizing the problem after being confronted by his doctors.

+In the wake of the uncovering of widespread sexual abuse in the Archdiocese of Louisville in 2002, it was revealed that Kelly played a part in reassigning priests he knew or suspected had abused children and reaching confidential settlements with victims.
+Kelly resisted calls for him to resign.

 Honors

 Kelly was a recipient of the following honorary doctoral degrees: